Three Easy Ways to Convert Your Twitch Clip to MP4 in 2025

 Method 2: Online Tool (Clipr / Locoloader)

-If you don't want to install any software, you can use a website like Clipr or Locoloader.
-Just paste the Clip link and click "Download" to get the MP4 file.
+If you don’t want to install software, you can try an online site like Clipr or Locoloader.
+In general, you paste the clip link and generate an MP4—only for clips you’re allowed to save under Twitch’s terms and local rules.

 - Easy to use